loadedsith/three-js-fun-live/README.md

 It has been revealed that the mystery project includes rift support via -node-ovrsdk- MozVR.

-It has been pomised that the project will stay abstract.
+It has been pomised that the project will stay abstract: No representational textrues, objects, models, or skybox.

 That is all that is known about the project at the time.